Frequently asked questions

 How can I finance my tiny house?

-While we do not offer in-house financing, we do have a partnership with a bank and will be offering 10-15-23 year loans on our Moveable Tiny Homes.
-For the longer term loans a minimum FICO score of 720 is required.
-We've recently partnered with another lending broke; Hearth.
+While we do not offer in-house financing, thre are a lot of ways to finaince a Tiny Home.
+We've recently partnered with lending broker; Hearth.
 Hearth will help find you the best lending options for your new tiny house.

 Check out our Hearth Financing options: